Back to the Future: The Role of Past and Future Context Predictability in Incremental Language Production: Study 1: Revisiting Predictability Effects on Word Durations

-A second key finding of this study concerns the function-content asymmetry in probabilistic reduction.
-Notably, \citealp{bell2009predictability} observed that the effects of forward predictability on articulatory duration were limited to high-frequency function words whereas backward predictability emerged as the strongest contextual predictor of content word durations.
-Our results did not replicate these differential effects of past and future context predictability on the reduction of function versus content word duration.
-Instead, we find that predictability from either direction was negatively correlated with reduction in both function and content words.
-However, the effect of lexical class was borne out in the sensitivity to predictability, with content words showing stronger reduction regardless of the source of this predictability i.e., unigram, past, or future.
-Among the probabilistic variables, unigram predictability and predictability from the future (i.e., relative backward predictability and conditional PMI) showed stronger effects on content word durations than predictability from the past, with conditional PMI specifically demonstrating the least sensitivity to function words.
-We discuss the theoretical implications of these results in Section \ref{sec:general-discussion}.
+\rr{A second key finding of this study concerns the function–content asymmetry in wordform variation.
+Notably, \citealp{bell2009predictability} reported that the effects of forward predictability on articulatory duration were limited to high-frequency function words,\footnote{These include ten of the most high frequency function words i.e., \emph{a},\ \emph{the}, \emph{in}, \emph{of}, \emph{to}, \emph{and}, \emph{I}, \emph{it}, \emph{you}.} with no significant effect on the duration of mid-to-low frequency function and content words.
+By comparison, backward predictability emerged as the strongest contextual predictor of content and mid-to-low frequency function words.
+However, our results did not replicate these asymmetric effects of past and future context predictability across lexical classes.
+Instead, we observe that predictability from both directions predicted reduction in content word durations.
+The effect of lexical class was, however, borne out in the sensitivity to predictability-induced reduction: content words exhibit stronger predictability-induced reduction across all sources of predictability (unigram, past, and future context), whereas effects for function words are substantially attenuated.
+Therefore, while both function and content words are sensitive to probabilistic structure regardless of whether predictability is conditioned on previously produced context or unrealized future representations, the degree of sensitivity appears to be modulated by lexical class.}